superflexible/TGPuttyLib/README.md

 # TGPuttyLib
-A shared library / DLL with Delphi and C++ bindings based on PuTTY, for Windows and Linux (and soon Mac).
+A shared library / DLL with Delphi and C++ bindings based on PuTTY, for Windows, macOS, and Linux.

 The new TGPuttyLib SFTP Library is a DLL/.so conversion of the psftp program from the well-known PuTTY suite by Simon Tatham.